peymanmajidi/SQL-Server-on-Ubuntu_py/README.md

-# Connect to SQL-Server on Ubuntu by FreeTSD
+# Connect to SQL-Server on Ubuntu by FreeTDS
 How to connect to sql server on Ubuntu by FreeTDS

 ## install FreeTDS